 Rtotal = Rdson / N

-The above formulas is employed to determine the total equivalent resistance Rtotal of N MOSFETs linked in parallel when they are in the conducting mode, or on state.
+The above formulas are used to calculate the total equivalent resistance Rtotal of N MOSFETs linked in parallel when they are in the conducting mode or on state.

 Below is an explanation of the terminology and the idea:

-Rdson: The “drain to source on resistance” of a single MOSFET is represented as Rdson.
+Rdson is the drain to source on resistance of a single MOSFET is represented as Rdson.

-When a MOSFET is turned on and conducting current, it is the resistance between the drain and source terminals of the MOSFET.
+When a MOSFET is turned on the conducting current, it is the resistance between the drain and source terminals of the MOSFET.

 A MOSFET with a lower Rdson is more efficient and loses less power as a result of internal resistance.

-Parallel Connection: The voltage across the terminals of components connected in parallel is the same.
+Parallel Connection is the voltage across the terminals of components connected in parallel is the same.

 The Formulas Operation: